a-hagi613/easy-bank/docs.md

 5. **Integration with GitHub**: CodeQL is deeply integrated with GitHub.
 The results of the CodeQL analysis are available in the GitHub Security tab of the repository.

-## Why Use CodeQL?

-1. **Proactive Security**: CodeQL helps in identifying the vulnerabilities during the development phase itself, even before the code is deployed.
-This proactive approach helps in reducing the potential damage.

-2. **Code Quality**: By identifying bugs and non-standard code patterns, CodeQL helps in improving the overall quality of the code.

-3. **Regulatory Compliance**: CodeQL can help in achieving compliance with coding standards and regulations, which is particularly useful in industries like healthcare or finance.
+6 **Regulatory Compliance**: CodeQL can help in achieving compliance with coding standards and regulations, which is particularly useful in industries like healthcare or finance.

-4. **Knowledge Sharing**: CodeQL queries can be shared and reused, allowing teams to benefit from the security expertise of others.

 This job performs a CodeQL (Code Query Language) analysis to find potential vulnerabilities in the code.
 It runs on the latest version of Ubuntu and depends on the `unit-tests` job.